Which? tax calculator

 Tax calculator: what you need to know

 If you've got all the information you need about tax already, and just want to work out your income tax bill, your can download the Which? tax calculator and open it in Excel now.

 Click on the link below:

 If you need help filling out your tax return, the Which?
 Money Helpline has a team of qualified experts that can guide you through the process.
-Sign up to Which? for just £1 and speak to one of our experts.
+Sign up to a £1 trial with Which? and speak to one of our experts.

 Tax calculator: the basics